Bristol-Braille/canute-ui/INSTALL.md

     pip3 install --user -r requirements-pi.txt

 ## Mac
-For the Mac, installation is slightly different depending on whether you want to use Macports or Homwbrew.
+For the Mac, installation is slightly different depending on whether you want to use Macports or Homebrew.

 Evdev is for Linux only so the `--pi-buttons` option will not be usable on Mac.